 If you are bottle-feeding, you might try taking turns with the feedings with your partner, so both of you get a little more sleep.

 By the time the baby is about one month old, they are starting to be awake more, as they are learning about the world around them.
 They will usually sleep about fifteen hours a day, with around six hours of that time during the day.
 You will quickly pick up on the cues that the baby is ready for a nap; some will fall asleep shortly after a feed or even while they are feeding.

 Now is the time that every parent lives for: the baby normally begins to sleep through the night.
 By about three months, their stomach has grown and they can eat more, so they can sleep longer at a stretch during the night.
-They still sleep about fifteen hours, but their naptime decreases to about five hours.
+They still sleep for about fifteen hours, but their naptime decreases to about five hours.
 Not every child will start to sleep through the night right at three months.
 Some take a little longer.
 When you start to introduce some solid foods, that also usually helps the baby begin to sleep longer at night.

 By now, they should be sleeping through the night regularly.
 While they still need about fourteen hours of sleep, they begin to nap less.
 They may only nap about three hours during the day.

 nap during the day.
 Some children may not want to even nap at all.
 They are too busy exploring their world, but it is still a good idea to try to encourage naptime.

 As with most growth milestones, no two children are exactly alike.
 Be flexible, but still try to ensure that your baby is getting enough rest.
 It will make life easier for all of you.

-TYT Baby Herbal Bath relieves the common discomforts infants may have, namely fever, stomach wind, nappy rash and skin itchiness.
+TYT Baby Herbal Bath relieves the common discomforts infants may have, such as fever, stomach wind, nappy rash, and skin itchiness.
 It can remove body heat and relieve skin discomforts.
-Click in for more information.